 Companies consider different factors when making a purchasing decision than individual customers.
 They care about price, efficiency, productivity, and return on investment.

-Whereas B2B marketing and sales focus primarily on building trust, authority, and price leadership, B2C marketing is all about becoming memorable.
+The B2B sales cycle focuses primarily on building trust, authority, and price leadership, while B2C marketing is all about becoming memorable.

 Customer engagement

 B2B and B2C differ in how they engage potential customers — although, in recent years, this difference has shrunk.
-B2B companies, historically, relied on traditional engagement methods: sales calls, conferences, trade shows, and networking.
+Historically, companies that sell to other businesses have relied on traditional B2B marketing and engagement methods: sales calls, conferences, trade shows, and networking.

 "If you plan to sell B2B, ensure you are prepared to invest time in cultivating a relationship with your potential buyer.
 For instance, you may need to formally present your proposal or make multiple telephone calls to more than one person within the company," wrote Forbes.